 James Christopher founded Secular Organizations for Sobriety in the 1980s.
 He objected to AA’s spiritual platform, believing that there should be a distinction between religious or spiritual beliefs and handling a substance abuse problem.
 Its primary position is “sobriety priority,” maintaining that sobriety has to become one’s priority and you “cannot use, no matter what.”

 Women for Sobriety (WFS)

 Women for Sobriety was founded by Jean Kirkpatrick in the 1970s as a response to what she felt were differences between men and women and how they require different recovery approaches.
 The premise of WFS is that women begin using alcohol or drugs as a means of managing difficult emotional issues, and addiction may result.
 In contrast to AA’s focus on humility, WFS emphasizes self-empowerment and self-value.
 A central focus is on substituting negative thoughts with positive, self-affirming attitudes, and uses 13 affirmations in its program.

 Whether you are searching for a suitable addiction treatment program for the first time or returning to treatment, finding the right fit can make all the difference in the outcome.
 A treatment program should focus on identifying and treating the core issue behind the substance abuse, and a non 12 step program—especially one with a 90-day treatment plan—is an excellent option for individuals serious about achieving long-term sobriety.
-Contact us today at Non 12 Step Rehab Near Me for an alternative to the traditional 12 step programs that are simply not the right fit for so many.
-Call us at (866) 644-7911 to take your first step toward the healthy life you deserve.
+Call to connect with a treatment center at (866) 644-7911 to take your first step toward the healthy life you deserve.